AFT Fathom FAQ

 How do I change the reference positive flow direction for one or more pipes?

 Select the pipe or pipes and choose the Reverse Direction feature on the Arrange menu.

-How do I access pipe and junction Specifications windows from the Model Data window?
+How do I access pipe and junction Properties windows from the Model Data window?